 After an early morning breakfast, we continue hiking the Inca Trail for about 2 hours up to the mysterious city of Machu Picchu that we enter for the early morning best photos opportunities.
 Then our Tour Guide shows us around the Incan city and explains us about its history and purposes.
 After the guided tour, we are given the opportunity to climb up for about 45 minutes to Huayna Picchu or to Machu Picchu Mountain (peaks above Machu Picchu serving to take some panoramic pictures of the Inka city).
 Then, we are given time off to spend and explore Machu Picchu on our own.

-The 2 day Inca Trail ends up with a train ride to Ollantaytambo (alternatively to Poroy), from where we are taken by van back to Cusco.
+The 2 day Inca Trail with camping ends up with a train ride to Ollantaytambo (alternatively to Poroy), from where we are taken by van back to Cusco.

 Meal budget: Please allow USD 10 for meals not included on the last day Aguas Calientes town.

 Solo Traveller: If you like a single room for this trek, please choose the "Solo Traveller" option during your booking.